DiCarloLab-Delft/PycQED_py3/.github/CONTRIBUTING.md

 Thanks for your interest in the project!
 We welcome pull requests from developers of all skill levels.

 If you find a bug or want to propose a new feature open an issue.
 If you have written some code that should be merged open a pull request describing your changes and why it should be merged.
-If you have a question or want to discuss something, feel free to send an email to Adriaan Rol (m.a.rol@tudelft.nl).
+If you have a question or want to discuss something, feel free to send an email to Miguel Serrao Moreira (miguel.moreira@tudelft.nl).

 ## Git branching model